psiz-org/psiz/docs/src/first_steps/intro.rst

 Quick Start
 -----------
-If you would like to get a sense of how the major pieces fit together, check out the minimum working example in the Quick Start.
+If you would like to get a sense of how the major pieces fit together, check out the minimal working example in the Quick Start.

 Beginner Tutorial
 ------------------